US stocks waver, on track for 4th monthly loss this year

-The S&P 500 was down 0.2% as of 1:47 p.m.
-The benchmark index has been volatile all week, and is down 20% for the year as investors worry about inflation and rising interest rates.
+The S&P 500 was down 0.2% as of 2:45 p.m.
+Eastern.
+The benchmark index has been volatile all week, and is down about 20% for the year as investors worry about inflation and rising interest rates.

 Small company stocks fell sharply in a signal that investors were worried about economic growth.
-The Russell 2000 shed 1.6%.
+The Russell 2000 slid 1.2%.

 The government reported that the economy shrank at a 1.6% annual pace in the first three months of the year, its third and final estimate for GDP in the first three months of 2022.
 That figure was in line with previous estimates, and economists expect growth to resume later this year.